 Step 1: Choose Your Trees

 The very first decision in framing and building Treehouse is to pick up the right trees.
-No matter what amount of trees you are going to make a Treehouse on, just ensure the sturdiness of the tree or trees.
+No matter what amount of trees you are going to make a Treehouse on, just ensure the sturdiness of the tree or trees, you can read it from the best treehouse books .
 At the same time, they must be healthy and growing.
 You need to cover several factors, such as diameter, height, and the overall ecosystem around the trees.

 Around the circumference the tree find if there are any empty spots.
 You can even hit the tree with a hammer and examine the sound.
 A hard sounds suggest it’s a health tree but echoing sound like a drum means its hollow.
 It’s essential because you will rely heavily on tree for support.